 Changes may not be made to the terms of this Contract without the written permission of the Associate Vice-President of Student Housing and Community Services.
 During the term of the Contract, the University may unilaterally change or delete any provision of this Contract or add provisions to this Contract (each, a change) by sending you an email notification to the email address you have provided to the University through the University's Student Service Centre (https://ssc.adm.ubc.ca/sscportal) or by written notification delivered to your accommodation or by posting a notification in the building in which your accommodation is located.
 Changes will be effective and binding upon you on the date set out in the notification.
-If no date is set out in the notification, the contract changes may be implemented immediately when, in the opinion of the Associate Vice-President, Student Housing and Community Services, the health or safety of any person may be adversely affected by a delay.
+If no date is set out in the notification, the contract changes will be effective one week from the date the notification was sent.
+Please note, however, that changes may be implemented immediately when, in the opinion of the Associate Vice-President, Student Housing and Community Services, the health or safety of any person may be adversely affected by a delay.